-Joby Aviation, Inc. ("Joby Aviation" or the "Company") is a vertically integrated air mobility company that is building a clean, quiet, fully-electric vertical takeoff and landing ("eVTOL") aircraft to be used by the Company to deliver air transportation as a service.
+Joby Aviation, Inc. ("Joby Aviation" or the "Company") is a vertically integrated air mobility company that is building a clean, quiet, fully-electric vertical takeoff and landing ("eVTOL") aircraft to be used to deliver air transportation as a service.
 The Company is headquartered in Santa Cruz, California.